California residents should read the information available in the Privacy Notice for California Residents below.

 Exercising Your Rights

-To exercise the rights listed above, please submit a request in writing to Teen Counseling via the contact information listed in the Contact Information section.
+To exercise the rights listed above, please submit a request in writing to BetterHelp using this form via the submission methods listed below.
 Only you, or a person registered with the California Secretary of State that you authorize to act on your behalf, may make a request related to your personal information.
 You may also make a request on behalf of your minor child.

 You may only make a request for access twice within a 12-month period.
 Your request must:

 We cannot respond to your request or provide you with personal information if we cannot verify your identity or authority to make the request and confirm the personal information relates to you.
 Making a request does not require you to create an account with us.
 We will only use personal information provided in a request to verify your identity or authority to make the request.